Prepare to change your world and the world of those around you with an online BS in Information Technology from Walden University.

 Through hands-on lab activities, you will have the opportunity to collaborate with cross-functional teams and problem-solve real-world challenges.
 You will also gain the added advantage of joining Walden’s diverse learning community—an experience that helps uniquely position you to work in the multicultural, interdisciplinary teams typical of today’s global, IT-driven economy.

-The BS in Information Technology program is accredited by the Computing Accreditation Commission (CAC) of the Accreditation Board for Engineering and Technology (ABET).
-ABET accreditation provides:
+The BS in Information Technology program is accredited by the Computing Accreditation Commission of ABET.
+Key benefits of ABET accreditation are: